 I have since August 2016 worked as a programmer at Paradox Development Studio.
 Video games has always been one of my largest interests, and being able to combine this passion with my love for software development is wonderful.

 In the past I have devoted my entire summer holidays at KTH to working, in order to gain experince, develop my skills and expand my professional network.
-Doing so has given me a greater understanding for how the proficiencies I gain from KTH can be applied to real-world problems, and it has been a catalyst for my focus to build a strong theoretical foundation through education.
+Doing so has given me a greater understanding for how the proficiencies I gained from KTH can be applied to real-world problems, and it has been a catalyst for my focus to build a strong theoretical foundation through education.

 The summer of 2015 was spent working as a web developer at 5 Monkeys, where I continued the development of a website for a major chain of building suppliers.
 I worked with features, fixes and integration of a new product segment.
 The work climate was relaxed but focused, and we valued dynamic development with close customer collaboration.
 This blog post describes some takeaway points from my time at 5 Monkeys.